Themolx/NukeScripts/README.md

 Manual inspection of mask channels was time-consuming and prone to human error, potentially leading to costly mistakes in final compositions.

 ### Solution Overview
-The Mask Checker automates the process of verifying and visualizing mask channels in VFX compositions.
+The Mask Checker automates the process of verifying and visualizing mask channels

-### Key Features and Usage
-- **Automatic Mask Channel Detection**:
-  - Usage: Scans the selected node for all available '.mask' channels.
-  - User Tip: Works with various types of render passes and compositing setups.

-- **Automated Shuffle Node Creation**:
-  - Usage: Generates Shuffle nodes for each detected mask channel.
-  - User Tip: Ensures clear separation and visibility of individual mask elements.

 - **Grade Node Integration**:
   - Usage: Applies a Grade node to each shuffled mask for enhanced visibility.
   - User Tip: Easily adjust mask intensity for better visualization.

-- **Visual Organization**:
-  - Usage: Creates a structured node tree for all mask channels.
-  - User Tip: Improves node graph readability and organization.

 ### Impact
-- Reduced mask checking time by 75%
+- Reduced mask checking time
 - Significantly decreased mask-related errors in final renders
 - Standardized the QC process across the studio

 ### User Benefits
 - Faster and more thorough mask verification
 - Reduced risk of overlooking errors in complex, multi-channel renders
-- Consistent mask checking process across different artists

 ## 3. Lock Cryptos: Mitigating Critical Bugs